On the asymptotic profile of solutions to semilinear damped wave equations with critical nonlinearities: Some remarks to sharp lifespan estimates

-In this section, our main aim is to prove Theorem \ref{Theorem2}.
-Following the argument in the proof of Theorem \ref{Theorem1}, one obtains the existence of local (in time) solutions to the Cauchy problem \eqref{Main.Eq.1}.
-Moreover, these solutions blow-up in finite time when the non-Dini condition (\ref{Condition1.2.1}) occurs.
-The remaining open problem is to determine a sharp lifespan estimate for such local solutions.
-Specifically, we divide the proof of Theorem \ref{Theorem2} into two parts as follows.
+Following the argument in the proof of Theorem \ref{Theorem1}, one obtains the existence of global (in time) solutions to the Cauchy problem \eqref{Main.Eq.1}.
+On the other hand, Theorem 5 in \cite{EbeGirRei2020} shows that the solution to \eqref{Main.Eq.1} blows up in finite time for all $n \geq 1$ when the non-Dini condition (\ref{Condition1.2.1}) occurs.
+Now, we define the following function: